hartwork/image-bootstrap/README.md

 ## haveged -- an entropy generator

-During image creation, cryptographic keys may need to be generated, e.g. for thr OpenSSH server, at least temporarily.
+During image creation, cryptographic keys may need to be generated, e.g. for the OpenSSH server, at least temporarily.
 As key generation relies on availability of entropy, image creation may take longer in environments that are slow at adding to the entropy pool.
 To speed things up, running [haveged](http://www.issihosts.com/haveged/)